 You cannot opt out electronically as a new hire.

 - Impact on Sick Leave Conversion: Unused sick leave can provide a valuable benefit.
-When you retire, or if you should die while an employee, unused sick leave is converted into credits to pay for health insurance for you or your surviving spouse/dependents but only if you participate in the State of Wisconsin Group Health Insurance Program.
+When you retire, or if you should die while an employee, unused sick leave is converted into credits to pay for health insurance for you or your surviving spouse/dependents -- but only if you participate in the State of Wisconsin Group Health Insurance Program.
 If you choose to opt out, your unused sick leave credits have no value until/unless you re-enroll in the Group Health Insurance Program.

 - Re-enrolling in health insurance: You may re-enroll during the year if you have a qualifying life event (such as marriage, adding a dependent, loss of other coverage).
-The $2,000 opt-out incentive payment is prorated by payroll period and you will lose any portion that is payable after you have re-enrolled.
+The $2,000 opt-out incentive payment is prorated by payroll period an you will lose any portion that is payable after you have re-enrolled.

 - Taxable Income: The opt-out incentive is taxable and will appear on your W-2.
 It is not considered WRS earnings.